IamKay/100DaysOfCode/README.md

 * Day 20
   > Continued studying accessibility.
 Today learning from a course (link soon),so no commits.
 Only reading.
 Yes the rules allow that.

+* Day 21
+  > Completed 3 sections of the course.
+Today was optimisation.
+Learning to make better sites. **#NotOnlyNiceLooking** 80 days to go.
+Still strong.